paezha/University-AI-Panel/README.md

 corporations developing AIs have turned to what might be the last juicy nuggets left on the internet.

-OpenAI turned to Stack Overflow (Overflow} 2024) for more data.
+OpenAI turned to Stack Overflow (Stack Overflow 2024) for more data.
 Stack Overflow [bills itself](https://stackoverflow.com) as “A community-based space to find and contribute answers to technical challenges, and one of the most popular websites in the world.”
 The community was [unhappy](https://favtutor.com/articles/stack-overflow-community-not-happy-openai/) with the way Stack Overflow dealt with OpenAI, and believe that the terms were abusive: while Stack Overflow’s terms of service state that